FelixMoto/LanguageProcessing/README.md

 * N-gram model

 ## ToDo
-* implement N-gram fo different length N (trigram, etc.)
+* implement N-gram for different length N (trigram, etc.)
 * character-level processing instead of words
 * other methods, such as recurrent deep models
+* thorough commenting...